themagicalmammal/Reasonabot/README.md

 The source code is reserved don't use this code without forking it.

+## Deploy to Heroku

+You can deploy this app yourself to Heroku to play with.

 ## Permissions

 Permissions before copying, modifying or deploying are required.